-The Fund seeks to provide long-term capital appreciation and to replicate the long-term returns of diversified U.S. private equity investments by investing primarily in listed U.S. equity securities.
-The Fund may engage in cash borrowing, and/or use derivatives for hedging and investment purposes.
+The Fund seeks to provide a high level of current income and the potential for long-term capital appreciation primarily through long and/or short positions in fixed-income securities and equity securities of issuers anywhere in the world.
+The Fund may engage in physical short sales and borrowing and/or use derivatives for hedging and investment purposes.